ocaml/dune/README.md

 Requirements
 ------------

-Dune requires OCaml version 4.02.3 or greater.
+Dune requires OCaml version 4.07.0 to build itself and can build OCaml projects using ocaml 4.02.3 or greater.

 Installation
 ------------